What should I know about the Worship Service?

 Yes, there are Mennonites who avoid modern conveniences including cars, electricity, and the latest fashions.
 However, this is just one expression of being Mennonite.
-The truth is, in the Mennonite community, there is a wide spectrum of practice – from those who get around exclusively with horse and buggy to those that can’t wait for the next smartphone gadget.
-As you might suspect, reading about us on this website, Wanner is on the edge of the Mennonite spectrum that has embraced modern society.
+In the Mennonite community there is a wide spectrum of practice – from those who get around exclusively with horse and buggy to those that can’t wait for the next smartphone gadget.
+Wanner is on the edge of the Mennonite spectrum that has embraced modern society.
 We’re proud of our heritage – things like making baptism an informed choice and focusing on social justice.

 How do I get to Wanner?